bt3gl/building_blog/content/web_vulnerabilities.md

 XSSI comes with the failure to secure sensitive JSON-like responses against being loaded on third-party sites via ```<script src=..>```, and leaking user-specific information in the response.
 It a risk whenever ambient authority credentials (such as cookies) are used by the server to generate user-specific JavaScript code.

 For instance, JSON is a JavaScript syntax structure to keep in-place object serialization.
 The curly bracket **{** is assumed to be the beginning of the object.
-Overloading curly brackets means that JSON blocks will not be recognized properly in standalone statements.
+Overloading curly brackets means that JSON blocks will not be adequately recognized in standalone statements.

 ---
 ## Cross-site Request Forgery (CSRF, XSRF)

 CSRF allows attackers to execute actions using the credentials of another user without that user's knowledge or consent.
 It is the failure to verify that a particular state-changing HTTP request received by the **server-side** portion of the application was initiated from the expected **client-side** origin.
-Any third-party website loaded in the browser can perform actions in behalf of the victim.
+Any third-party website loaded in the browser can perform actions on behalf of the victim.

 On cross-domain navigation, the browser includes any ambient credentials.
-To the server, a request originating from its own client-side code will appear as the same as the request from a rogue third-party site and  it might be granted the same privilege.
+To the server, a request originating from its own client-side code will appear as the same as the request from a rogue third-party site, and it might be granted the same privilege.

 ### Examples of exploitation:

 * Any two windows with frames opened in a browser will remain **Same Origin** with each other even if the user logs out from one account and permitting third-party to submit password and username and log int an attacked account.
 For example, the attacker can open and keep a frame pointing to a sensitive page and then log the victim into the attacker-controlled account to execute some code injection.
-Despite the change of  HTTP credentials the code injected will access the previous loaded frame.
+Despite the change of HTTP credentials, the code injected will access the previous loaded frame.

 * In several home network routers, CSRF can permit attackers to access the device and intercept or modify the network traffic.